Buddy Valastro: Personal life

 Buddy and Elisabetta "Lisa" Valastro (née Belgiovine) married on October 14, 2001.
 Until 2014, Valastro resided in East Hanover Township, New Jersey, with their four children: Sofia, Bartolo "Buddy" III, Marco, and Carlo.
 As of 2014, he has resided in Montville, New Jersey.

 His stepfather is Sergio Piccinch.
 His four older sisters and their husbands appear frequently in his television shows: Grace and Joey Faugno, Maddalena and Mauro Castano, Mary and Joe Sciarrone, and Lisa Valastro.
-Lisa's former husband, Remy Gonzalez, left the show after his arrest for sexual assault of a 13-year-old girl in 2010.
+Lisa's former husband, Remy González, left the show after his arrest for sexual assault of a 13-year-old girl in 2010.
 He was sentenced to nine years in prison for the assault in 2012.

 His brother-in-law, Maurizio Belgiovine, is the director of operations at Carlo's Bakery.

 On November 13, 2014, Valastro was arrested for driving while intoxicated.
 His driver's license was suspended for 90 days, and he paid a $300 fine.

 In September 2020, Valastro had his right (dominant) hand impaled by a pinsetter at his home bowling alley.
 His sons and other family members rescued him by cutting him out of the machine.
 He underwent two emergency surgeries and several subsequent surgeries.
 He said in November 2023 that he has gotten back about 95% of the strength in his hand.